EPW sextics vs EPW cubes: Period domains and period maps

-The second case is completely analogous to the EPW sextic case: this component is given by Lagrangians containing a decomposable tensor and it was described fully in \cite{IKKR2}. \\ The third case corresponds to the image of the two divisors $\mathbb{S}'_2$ and $\mathbb{S}_2''$, and does not correspond to stable Lagrangians: in this case, we can describe the periods as follows: if we take a degree two K3 surface $(S,h)$ and its Hilbert scheme of three points, we have a natural (nef) class $H$ on $S^{[3]}$ and the class $2H-\delta$ has square $4$ and divisibility $-2$ It is orthogonal to the class $H-\delta$, which corresponds to an effective divisor contracted by the map $\varphi$ to $\mathbb{P}^{19}$.
-We find that $12H-9\delta$ is a $-36$ class of divisibility $4$ that divides the movable cone in two K\"ahler chambers of birational models.
-We denote by $\overline{S}^{[3]}$ the birational model of $S^{[3]}$ where $2H-\delta$ is ample. \begin{lem} The map $\varphi$ is an $8:1$ map to a subset of the degenerate EPW cube corresponding to the Lagrangian space $\PP(A_0)$ cutting $G(3,W)$ in a surface isomorphic to $\PP^2$, corresponding to the set of planes tangent to a fixed Veronese surface in $\mathbb{P}(W)$.
-Set theoretically the EPW cube in $G(3,W)$ is described as the set of planes intersecting the fixed Veronese surface in $\PP(W)$ in $3$ points.
+The $\mathbb{S}^{\ast}_2$ divisor is described analogously to the EPW sextic case: it is given by Lagrangians containing a decomposable tensor and its general elements were described fully in \cite{IKKR2}. \\ The $\mathbb{S}^{\#}_2$ case corresponds to the image of the two divisors $\mathbb{S}'_2$ and $\mathbb{S}_2''$, and does not correspond to stable Lagrangians: in this case, we can describe the periods as follows.
+If we take a degree $2$ K3 surface $(S,h)$ and its Hilbert scheme $S^{[3]}$, we have two natural classes on $S^{[3]}$: the nef class $H$ induced by the polarisation $h$ of the K3 surface $S$ and the class $\delta$ such that $2\delta$ is the class of the locus of non-reduced subschemes.
+The class $2H-\delta$ has square $4$ and divisibility $2$.
+It is orthogonal to the class $H-\delta$, which corresponds to an effective divisor (as it has degree $-2$ class), which is hence contracted by the map